alfazet/alfazet.github.io/content/blog/rust-patterns.md

     // ...
 }
 ```
-To not have to write the `surf_params` prefix constantly, we could take it each parameter as a separate variable.
+To avoid constantly writing the `surf_params` prefix, we could pass each parameter as a separate variable.
 But that isn't an approach that scales well.

 Instead, let's use the fact that *function parameters are patterns too*.
 ```rust